rockstor/rockstor-doc/data_loss.rst

    on Rockstor to another system.
    </div>

-Backup recommendations
+Backup Recommendations
 ----------------------

 If you have critical data on Rockstor, we strongly recommend that you have a backup.
 In the near future, BTRFS and hence Rockstor shall become stable enough to not require this.
 But as of this writing, we strongly recommend you have backups.
-Here are some recommendations
+Here are some recommendations.

 * Use Rockstor's replication feature to asynchronously and automatically replicate important shares on another Rockstor system.
-* Use Rockstor's external share backup functinality which rsyncs selected shares to an external location on a periodic basis (under development)
+* Use Rockstor's external share backup functionality which rsyncs selected shares to an external location on a periodic basis (under development)
 * Use your own method to backup important Shares to another external system.

-Rockstor web-ui and data loss monitoring
+Rockstor Web-UI and Data Loss Monitoring
 ----------------------------------------

 Currently, there is no support for monitoring of drives or pools in